jonas089/L2-sequencer-utils/readme.md

+:warning: This repository describes an experimental consensus protcol that has not yet been used in any network.
+Proceed with caution! :warning:

 # Proof of Random Delta

 PoRD is a consensus protocol where the odds of each validator to be selected to create the next block are always equal.